Skip to main content

 • Medical school dean’s letter and medical school transcripts.

-Applicants selected for interview will be invited by e-mail.
-Interviews for positions to be filled in the December 2022 Match will be conducted during September, October, and November 2022.
+Applicants selected for interview will be invited by email.
+Interviews for positions to be filled in the December 2025 Match will be conducted during September and October 2025.

 Why Northwestern?

-Learn more about the benefits of training at a world-class academic medical center in a diverse and vibrant city of Chicago.
-Further program details, including the Department of Medicine housestaff manual and a sample training contract, are available on our McGaw Medical Center Graduate Education site.
-Learn more via the links to the McGaw website below.
+Learn more about the benefits of training at a world-class academic medical center in the diverse and vibrant city of Chicago.
+Further program details, including the Department of Medicine housestaff manual and a sample training contract, are available on the McGaw Medical Center Graduate Education website.
+Learn more via the links below.

 Watch Our Videos